software-architects/msft-intelligent-app-workshop/Exercises/exercise7-bots/README.md

 ## Creating an Order bot
 * The most difficult part of creating a bot is to recognize, what the user was asking for.
 We won't concentrate on that part during the lab - but take a look at [Language Understanding Intelligent Service (LUIS)](https://luis.ai) for a more sophisticated version.

+> You can find a bot version with a .NET Standard library and Entity Framework Core 2 in this Repository ([OrderBotWithEF](OrderBotWithEF)).
+This step-by-step guide will more concentrate more on the bot development though.

+### Create a data manager
+* Create a *Data* folder in your project
+* Copy the [DataManager.cs](OrderBot/Data/DataManager.cs) with some test data and a model class ```Stockitem```.

 ### Create a StockItemSelectionDialog
 * A [dialog](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-dialogs) can be used to model a conversation.
 Each dialog is responsible for a specific answer - it can be a number, a string or a complex type.
 In our case we want to create a dialog that asks the user to search for a stock item.